Export a Data-tier Application

 A DAC or database can only be exported from a database in SQL Database, or SQL Server 2005 (9.x) Service Pack 4 (SP4) or later.

-You cannot export a database that has objects that are not supported in a DAC, or contained users.
+You can't export a database that has objects that aren't supported in a DAC, or contained users.
 For more information about the types of objects supported in a DAC, see DAC Support For SQL Server Objects and Versions.

 On Azure SQL Database you need to grant for each database VIEW DEFINITION and SELECT permission on all tables or on specific tables